Fast weak-KAM integrators for separable Hamiltonian systems: Introduction

 Let us recall, see \cite{Lions,Fathi}, that under some assumptions on $H$ (smoothness, uniform superlinearity and strict convexity over the fibers, see Section \ref{S2} below), we can write

-where the infimum is taken over over all absolutely continuous curves $\gamma: [0,t] \to \R^n$ such that $\gamma(t) = x$, and where $L(t,x,v)$ is the Lagrangian associated with $H$.
-The idea of this paper is to discretize directly \eqref{eq:E1} on a space time grid, by replacing the set of curves $\gamma$ by the set of piecewise linear curves across the space grid points.
+where the infimum is taken over all absolutely continuous curves $\gamma: [0,t] \to \R^n$ such that $\gamma(t) = x$, and where $L(t,x,v)$ is the Lagrangian associated with $H$.
+The idea of this paper is to discretize directly \eqref{eq:E1} on a space--time grid, by replacing the set of curves $\gamma$ by the set of piecewise linear (or piecewise constant) curves across the space grid points.

-We first prove that such an approximation is convergent with respect to the size of the space and time stepsizes, and under an anti-CFL condition (namely that the ratio between the space and time stepsize should be small).
+We first prove that such an approximation is convergent with respect to the size of the space and time stepsizes, and under an anti--CFL condition (namely that the ratio between the space and time stepsize should be small).
 We give an error estimate under the assumption that $u_0$ is Lipschitz.

-Moreover, this numerical integrator turns out to be a {\em geometric integrator} (see for instance \cite{hairer06gni,leimreich}) in the sense that is respects the long time behavior of the exact solution $u(t,x)$.
-Let us recall that in the case of periodic Hamiltonians (both in time and space variables), the weak-KAM theorem (see \cite{Fathi,cis}) shows the existence of a constant $\overline H$ such that
+Moreover, this numerical integrator turns out to be a {\em geometric integrator} (see for instance \cite{hairer06gni,leimreich}) in the sense that it respects the long time behavior of the exact solution $u(t,x)$.
+Let us recall that in the case of periodic Hamiltonians (both in time and space variables), the weak--KAM theorem (see \cite{Fathi,cis}) shows the existence of a constant $\overline H$ such that

-Here, using a discrete weak-KAM theorem, see \cite{Be,Za}, we prove that the numerical scheme possesses the same long time property, with a constant that is close to the exact constant $\overline H$.
+Here, using a discrete weak--KAM theorem, see \cite{Be,Za}, we prove that the numerical scheme possesses the same long time property, with a constant that is close to the exact constant $\overline H$.

-Finally, we show that in the separable case mainly considered in this paper (see \eqref{eq:HKV} below), the discrete version of \eqref{eq:E1} is a min-plus convolution that can be approximated using a fast algorithm with $\mathcal{O}(N)$ operations in many situations if $N$ is the number of grid points.
+Finally, we show that in the separable case mainly considered in this paper (see \eqref{eq:HKV} below), the discrete version of \eqref{eq:E1} is a min--plus convolution that can be approximated using a fast algorithm with $\mathcal{O}(N)$ operations in many situations if $N$ is the number of grid points.
 This algorithm uses the decomposition of $u$ into concave and convex parts.
-Moreover, it easily extends to any space dimension $n$ using a splitting strategy, when the kinetic part of the Hamiltonian is separable - see Remark \ref{rk28} - which includes the case \eqref{eq:HPV}.
+Moreover, it easily extends to any space dimension $n$ using a splitting strategy, when the kinetic part of the Hamiltonian is separable -- see Remark \ref{rk28} -- which includes the case \eqref{eq:HPV}.

 We then conclude by numerical simulations in dimension 1 to illustrate the good behavior of our algorithm, as well as its very low cost in general situations.